t-d-h/ansible-k8s-ins/README.md

 # Ansible-k8s-1-master
-This is an Ansible Playbook to create a simple Kubernetes cluster
+This is an Ansible Playbook to create a simple Kubernetes cluster.

+Tested in Debian10

 example command: